 So far, both the industries and citizens have evinced support for the program, thus enabling it to reach a wide spectrum of people and encourage them to create awareness about air pollution in their respective communities.
 As an ancillary activity under the program, about 650 people—including NGOs, industry professionals, engineering students, journalists—have been sensitized so far through focused workshops.

-The program—which is a collaborative effort of researchers from the Tata Centre for Development at UChicago (TCD), Energy Policy Institute at the University of Chicago’s India team (EPIC-India), and other academic institutions—has gained acceptance by virtue of providing the citizens with critical information about industrial pollution levels.
+The program—which is a collaborative effort of researchers from the Tata Centre for Development at UChicago (TCD), Energy Policy Institute at the University of Chicago’s India team (EPIC-India), and other academic institutions—has gained acceptance by virtue of providing citizens with critical information about industrial pollution levels.
 With a growing number of people visiting the Star Rating website and disseminating information across social media, this program has already triggered citizen activism.
 It has also received endorsements from city mayors, members of the Parliament, celebrities, and politicians.

-“I am optimistic about reducing pollution through the new program as it will encourage industries to adopt clean technologies and strengthen pollution control board’s regulatory efforts.”
+“I am optimistic about reducing pollution through the new program as it will encourage industries to adopt clean technologies and strengthen the pollution control board’s regulatory efforts.”

 Naveen Patnaik, Chief Minister of Odisha

 The star rating program is leveraging the benefits of peer comparison that encourages all industrial units to improve compliance.
 By joining this program, both Maharashtra and Odisha have embraced transparency and information disclosure as a regulatory tool, and they might create a model for other states to capitalize on and improve air quality.